-GRIDCo to begin 161kv Ahafo North transmission line project
+GRIDCo to begin 161kv Ahafo North Transmission Line Project

-The Ghana Grid Company Limited (GRIDCo) has proposed the construction, operation and maintenance of a double circuit high voltage 161Kv transmission line facility to meet the industrial energy demand in Bono and Ahafo regions.
+The Ghana Grid Company Limited (GRIDCo) has proposed the construction, operation and maintenance of an approximately 18.5 Km double circuit high voltage 161Kv transmission line facility to meet the industrial energy demand in Bono and Ahafo Regions.

 A GRIDCo document made available to the Ghana News Agency in Tema signed jointly by the Executive Director, Environmental Protection Agency (EPA) and Chief Executive of GRIDCo stated that the project is termed the “161kv Ahafo North Transmission Line Project.”